 Bereavement Support Midwife

 The midwife spends a lot of time supporting bereaved families, listening to their concerns and wishes and liaising with other staff to help organise the funeral arrangements.
 She will provide you with information on the funeral options available and on a post mortem, if you are considering one.
-She will encourage and support you to visit the mortuary and to hold and spend time with your baby.
+She will support you to visit the mortuary and to hold and spend time with your baby if you choose to do so.
 You will be offered some keepsakes of your baby including photographs, foot and hand prints and a lock of hair.
-These can also include a personalised prayer leaflet, a candle with your baby’s name and date of birth written on it, a personalised blessing certificate or a naming certificate.

 There is a lay Roman Catholic chaplain available Monday to Friday.
 The chaplain is available to people of all faiths and of no specific faith.
 Chaplains and ministers from the Church of Ireland, Methodist and the Presbyterian Churches visit the Rotunda regularly.
 We will contact ministers or chaplains of other faiths on request.